groovywave/blog-with-astro/src/content/posts/vim/search-for-a-word-and-move-the-cursor-to-the-end-of-it.md

 ```
-search for a word and move the cursor to the end of it
+Search for a word and move the cursor to the end of it
 Insert a word after specific word
 Copy and paste the below text and type some commands like below.